solarcoinv2/solarcoinv2/README.md

 # Design

 1. Unlike the stated aims of many cryptocurrencies, SolarCoinV2 embraces and infact depends on government support, and aims for recognition from the UN (United Nations).
-It is foolish to 'fight' with the government.
-Rather it requests the governments to perform a few very simple and specific duties, with great integrity.
+It requests the governments of all countries to perform a few very simple and specific duties, with great integrity.

 2. Any renewable energy is convertible into SolarCoinV2.
 1MWh of renewable energy = 1 SolarCoinV2 for all time to come.